saddlebackdev/airbnbjs-styleguide/README.md

     // see https://kangax.github.io/compat-table/es6/#test-WeakMap
     const firstNames = new WeakMap();
     firstNames.set(this, 'Panda');

+    // bad, if private
+    onFooClick() { .. }
+    this.foo = 'bar';
+    this.bazInputRef = ref;

+    // good, if private
+    _onFooClick() { .. }
+    this._foo = 'bar';
+    this._bazInputRef = ref;

+    // bad, if not private
+    _onFooClick() { .. }
+    this._foo = 'bar';
+    this._bazInputRef = ref;

+    // good, if not private
+    onFooClick() { .. }
+    this._foo = 'bar';
+    this._bazInputRef = ref;
     ```

+    > Why?
+JavaScript does not have the concept of privacy in terms of properties or methods.
+Although a leading underscore is a common convention to mean “private”, in fact, these properties are fully public, and as such, are part of your public API contract.
+This convention might lead developers to wrongly think that a change won’t count as breaking, or that tests aren’t needed. tl;dr: if you want something to be “private”, it must not be observably present.

   <a name="naming--self-this"></a><a name="22.5"></a>
   - [23.5](#naming--self-this) Don’t save references to `this`.
 Use arrow functions or [Function#bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind).